jpssrocha/WildDuckPipe/docs/dev/design_doc.md

 This a simple doc describing quickly the package, the adopted structure and conventions, as well as why they're adopted.

-> PS: These conventions where somewhat arbitrary
-	  and reflect my lack of experience.

 # Purpose

 The variable star project developed since mission OP2018B-011 using the